 DIME Analytics offers regular trainings on technical topics for DIME staff and affiliates.
 Recent topics have included: Data Processing in Python Using Pandas, Introduction to APIs, Writing reusable code in Stata using programs and adofiles, Spatial Data in Stata, Optimizing Survey Length, GitHub Pull Requests, and Introduction to Python for Stata users.
 All Continuing Education materials are publicly available.

 This open-access virtual course is designed to familiarize participants with the R programming language and software environment, focusing on common tasks and analysis in development research.
 The course will build upon comparisons to Stata syntax, and assumes familiarity with the use of do-files, including macros and loops.
 Modules include: descriptive analysis, data processing, data visualization, and geospatial data.

 DIME Analytics conducts computational reproducibility check prior to publication for all DIME researchers and for any interested researchers outside of DIME, for any working paper or publication.
 The checks verify that a third-party, using the same materials and procedures used by the research team, can exactly reproduce the tables and figures in the research paper.
 DIME Analytics provides detailed feedback on code organization and assistance with the creation of replication packages.
 Analytics also offers structured peer code review sessions for research assistants, pre-publication code review, and technical support with data and code publication.
 Contact firstname.lastname@example.org for details.

 Regular events and trainings to promote reproducible research, in collaboration with the Berkeley Institute for Transparency in Social Science (BITSS) and other partners.
 Events in 2019 included Making Analytics Reusable (event, blog) and Transparency, Reproducibility and Credibility: a Research Symposium (event, presentations, blog).

-Quality Assurance for Data Collection
+- Quality Assurance for Data Acquisition

 - Survey Review